-We spend the most time everyday with those in our own households.
+We spend the most time every day with those in our households.
 These are the ones most dear to us but also the ones we can take for granted.
-Do we truly show them how much we love them, appreciate them and that we know they are a blessing from God?
+Do we show them how much we love them, appreciate them and that we know they are a blessing from God?

 How easy is it to put on a good face when we are around others and treat strangers with more kindness than we do those within our own family.

-In Colossians 3:12-14 we are told to “put on kindness”.
-This has to be from the heart and as moms we truly set the tone of our homes by our responses and reactions to others.
-There may be times when you do not feel like responding kindly but I encourage you to pray before you respond.
+In Colossians 3:12-14 we are told to “put on kindness.”
+This has to be from the heart, and as moms, we set the tone of our homes by our responses and reactions to others.
+There may be times when you do not feel like responding kindly, but I encourage you to pray before you respond.
 Responding kindly even when you do not feel like it is better than responding unkindly.

 We are told in Proverbs 14:1 that a wise woman builds up her home but a foolish one tears it down with her own hands.
 Responding unkindly to others in your home is taking the action of tearing down your own home.
 We cannot use excuses or blame others for our unkind responses.

 Pray and spend time with the Lord in His Word – we cannot do this in our own strength.
 God is always there to help us.
 Spend time with Him and prepare yourself for those stressful times.